 Once the evaluation is complete, the physician will meet with the family to discuss and explain results.

 Treatment options for ADHD

-For children identified as having ADHD or associated disorders, the center offers ongoing management and support, including:
+For children identified as having ADHD or associated disorders, ongoing management and support, may include:

 - Psychological intervention for therapy or behavior modification

 - Treatment with medication